By Amanda Hope & Michele Nielsen | Photo: Thomas Pagel

 Despite all the nay-sayers, a little three month old baby and no one to help guide her, she took a leap of faith and decided that it was time for her to pursue her dream career in fashion & start her own brand.

-As a former schoolteacher, social worker, family consultant, advisor and manager, she has helped hundreds of young people with cultural, physical, mental and social challenges but it also meant that she had absolutely no prior experience in neither fashion nor starting a business.
+Her background as a former school-teacher, social worker, family consultant, youth advisor and manager, where she has helped hundreds of young people with cultural, physical, mental and social challenges meant that she had absolutely no prior experience in neither fashion nor starting a business.

-However with great determination and a strong willingness to learn, Rosa started from the bottom and worked day and night to learn everything there was to know about garment construction, textiles, trimmings, fittings, size grading etc. Impressively, all on her own.
+However with great determination and a strong willingness to learn, Rosa started from the bottom and worked day and night to learn everything there was to know about fashion design, from garment construction, textiles, trimmings, fittings to size grading and beyond.
+Impressively, all on her own.

 Rosa then travelled across the world, visited nearly two dozen clothing factories before she found a handful skilled manufacturers that met her quality standards.
-She then produced over a hundred different samples which eventually led to the launch of her first Limited Edition Collection in 2020 consisting of none other than 35 different styles.
+She then produced hundreds of samples which eventually led to the launch of her first Limited Edition Collection in 2020 consisting of none other than 35 different styles.

-But nothing good ever comes easy and Rosa had to learn things the hard way by making a lot of mistakes and learning from her countless bumps along the way.
+But nothing good ever comes easy and Rosa had to learn things the hard way by making a lot of mistakes, trusting the wrong people and learning from her countless bumps along the way.
 She believes that her “I don’t fail, I learn” approach is what has helped her to get where she is today.

 Rosa adds that for her being an entrepreneur means to have the courage to dream insanely big, have fun, be creative, exceed your own expectations and do something that you’re truly passionate about - while bringing a positive change and making lives more convenient and enjoyable.